 Mississippi Small Claims Court Primer – This brief informational guide can take landlords and tenants alike through the process of filing a small claims court case in Mississippi.
-Given the lack of accessible information on this topic from the state, this document can be very useful for understanding the system before either party seeks out an attorney.

 HUD Fair Housing in Mississippi– Because Mississippi does not maintain its own system for reporting fair housing discrimination, this page from the federal Department of Housing and Urban Development can act as a jumping off point for tenants with questions about how to move forward with their complaint.